xxnado/Flights-Analysis-Module/README.md

 # License

-This project is licensed under the GNU General Public License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/xxnado/Flights-Analysis-Module/edit/main/LICENSE) file for details.